Katy Knott, Grevin Jones and Ruth Burgess

-Our aim for the project was to:
+Our aims for the project were to:

-Increase accessibility to high quality pain self-management resources for those experiencing persistent pain
+- Increase accessibility to high quality pain self-management resources for those experiencing persistent pain.

-Reduce the likelihood of pain becoming further established in its chronicity or health and wellbeing further deteriorating by providing access to self-management resources whilst an individual is waiting to be seen by a specialist pain service
+- Reduce the likelihood of pain becoming further established in its chronicity or health and wellbeing further deteriorating by providing access to self-management resources whilst an individual is waiting to be seen by a specialist pain service.

-Improve patient outcomes and experience
+- Improve patient outcomes and experience.

-Reduce service demand due to decreased need for direct clinical contact
+- Reduce service demand due to decreased need for direct clinical contact.

-Reducing demand for face to face contact with clinicians, of particular importance during the current pandemic
+- Reducing demand for face to face contact with clinicians, of particular importance during the current pandemic.

-Move towards a stepped model of care, with individuals who are more engaged in a self-management approach able to work through resources independently and those with more complex needs being seen in a more timely manner, in line with principles of Prudent Healthcare
+- Move towards a stepped model of care, with individuals who are more engaged in a self-management approach able to work through resources independently and those with more complex needs being seen in a more timely manner, in line with principles of Prudent Healthcare.

-Embrace new ways of working by providing access to a remote self-management programme
+- Embrace new ways of working by providing access to a remote self-management programme.

-Improve co-ordination between services and therefore reduce duplication of work
+- Improve co-ordination between services and therefore reduce duplication of work.

-Identify barriers to engagement with self-management resources
+- Identify barriers to engagement with self-management resources.

 Our project evolved during the course of the Exemplar Programme.
 Our initial aim was to develop a range of high quality, bilingual resources to meet the needs of the local population.